 Paracetamol poisoning is the most common overdose seen in the UK.

-Paracetamol is a commonly used anti-pyretic and analgesic that can be bought over the counter.
+Paracetamol is a commonly used anti-pyretic and analgesic that can be purchased 'over the counter'.
 It has an excellent safety profile and is used for a variety of conditions.
 However, in overdose, it can lead to drug-induced liver injury (DILI).
 Within the UK, paracetamol overdose is the most common cause of acute liver failure (ALF) requiring liver transplantation.

-Local policies will be based on advice from the national poisons information service (NPIS), which provides a clinical toxicology database known as ‘Toxbase’.
+Paracetamol overdose is frequently seen in the emergency department and most hospitals will have a local policy for its management.
+These policies will be based on advice from the national poisons information service (NPIS), which provides a clinical toxicology database known as ‘Toxbase’ (login required).
 This provides information on the diagnosis, treatment and management of patients who have been exposed to a wide range of medications, chemicals, plants and animals.

 Risk assessment is based on amount of paracetamol ingested (mg/kg) and time since ingestion.

-All patients presenting after taking an overdose of paracetamol should have the following risk assessment as a minimum:
+All patients presenting known to have taken an overdose of paracetamol should have the following risk assessment as a minimum: